ssomai/ScalableLayout/README.md

 <br/>
 ScalableLayout is used on the EverySing Karaoke app, which was awarded in the Google Play App Awards 2013.<br/>
 <br/>

+The library is pushed to Maven Central as a AAR, so you just need to add the following dependency to your build.gradle.<br/>

+    dependencies {
+        compile 'com.ssomai:scalablelayout:2.0.0'
+    }